 3 How To Remove Oil Filter Without Making A Mess

-Oil filters come in two main flavors, the old school metal screw on type and the later cartridge filter type.
-Removal procedure is slightly different for each and I cover them below.
+Oil filters come in two main flavors, the old-school metal screw-on type, and the later cartridge filter type.
+The removal procedure is slightly different for each and I cover them below.

 To remove a metal oil filter without making a mess, pierce the metal filter casing with a small chisel.
 The piercing allows trapped oil, drain back to the oil pan.
-Your filter is now empty and ready for mess free removal.
+Your filter is now empty and ready for a mess-free removal.

 How To Remove Cartridge Type Oil Filter